AI-Hypercomputer/xpk/recipes/Cluster_create_private.md

 [XPK] Breaking up a total of 2 commands into 1 batches [XPK] Pretending all the jobs succeeded
-[XPK] Enabling the jobset API on our cluster, to be deprecated when Jobset is globally available [XPK] Try 1: Install Jobset on golden-cluster
-[XPK] Task: `Install Jobset on golden-cluster` is implemented by the following command not running since it is a dry run. kubectl apply --server-side --force-conflicts -f https://github.com/kubernetes-sigs/jobset/releases/download/v0.8.0/manifests.yaml
+[XPK] Enabling the jobset API on our cluster, to be deprecated when Jobset is globally available [XPK] Try 1: Install Jobset on golden-cluster-private [XPK] Task: `Install Jobset on golden-cluster-private` is implemented by the following command not running since it is a dry run. kubectl apply --server-side --force-conflicts -f https://github.com/kubernetes-sigs/jobset/releases/download/v0.8.0/manifests.yaml
 [XPK] Task: `Count total nodes` is implemented by the following command not running since it is a dry run. kubectl get node --no-headers | wc -l